the-invisible-man/startracker-c-math/README.md

 ## Algorithm

-The algorithm aims to receive combinations of 3 stars from a specific reference frame in two-dimensional space and transform into 3-dimmensinal space, determine its properties, and try to find a match in the star catalog.
+The algorithm aims to receive combinations of 3 stars from a specific reference frame in two-dimensional space and transform into 3-dimmensinal space, determine its properties, and use these results to find a match in our star catalog (Separate Module, not part of this module).
 The properties of each triangle is extracted through 3 different strategies.

 * Area and Polar Moment
 * Planar Angle